opentm-openpnp/opentm-pnp/README.md

-# opentm-pnp
+# OpenTM Pick &amp; Place Reaserch

-OpenTM Pick &amp; Place
+This repo is only used for reaserch purposes related to PCB assembly/manufacturing